Title 33: Human Services

 (3) Federally required survey and certification of health care facilities participating in Medicare or Medicaid, as provided by Titles XVIII and XIX of the Social Security Act.

-(4) Special services, including vocational rehabilitation, for Vermonters who are blind or visually impaired, and for Vermonters who are deaf or hearing impaired.
+(4) Special services, including vocational rehabilitation, for Vermonters who are blind or have a visual impairment, and for Vermonters who are deaf or hard of hearing.

 (5) The duties, responsibilities, and authority of the Division of Licensing and Protection pertaining to level IV facilities presently granted under the authority of chapter 71 of this title and any other provision of law.